openstack/openstack-ansible/deploy-guide/source/targethosts-prepare.rst

        # vgcreate cinder-volumes physical_volume_device_path

 #.
 Optionally, create an LVM volume group named ``lxc`` for container file
-   systems.
+   systems if you want to use LXC with LVM.
    If the ``lxc`` volume group does not exist, containers are automatically installed on the file system under ``/var/lib/lxc`` by default.